aldolat/posts-in-sidebar/readme.txt

 = How can I add new size for my images? =

 You have to edit your `functions.php` file.
 [Ask in the forum](http://wordpress.org/support/plugin/posts-in-sidebar) of this plugin, for more informations.
+Or you can use [a plugin](http://wordpress.org/plugins/simple-image-sizes/) that can do that for you.

 == Screenshots ==